1885 - 1916

 Pte 36759 John Wilfred Webster

-• Age: 19
+- Age: 19

-• From: Liverpool
+- From: Liverpool

-• Regiment: The King's (Liverpool Regiment) 20th Btn
+- Regiment: The King's (Liverpool Regiment) 20th Btn

-• K.I.A Wednesday 14th March 1917
+- K.I.A Wednesday 14th March 1917

-• Commemorated at: Agny New Milltary Cem
+- Commemorated at: Agny New Military Cem

 Panel Ref: E.9

-In the 1911 Census the family are living at 2 Cunard Road, Litherland.
-His father, 43, is a bricklayer, his mother is 38, John, 14, William, 12, Doris, 9, and Charles, 7, are at school
+On the 1911 Census the family have moved to 2 Cunard Road, Litherland.
+His father, is aged 43, and is a bricklayer, his, mother, is 38.
+They advised that they had been married for 14 years, and have had 4 children.
+John, is aged 14, William, is aged 12, Doris, is aged 9, and Charles, is aged 7, are at school.

-John enlisted at Seaforth and was serving with the 20th Battalion, The King’s Liverpool Regiment as Private No 36759 when he was killed in action on the 14th March, 1917.
+John enlisted at Seaforth and was serving with the 20th Battalion, The King’s Liverpool Regiment as Private No 36759 when he was killed in action on the 14th March 1917.
 Based on the amount of the War Gratuity, John served for at most one year before he was killed.

-He now rests at Agny New Military Cemetery, France.
+John now rests at Agny New Military Cemetery, France.

-Agny Military Cemetery was begun by French troops, and used by Commonwealth units and field ambulances from March 1916 to June 1917.
+Agny New Military Cemetery was begun by French troops, and used by Commonwealth units and field ambulances from March 1916 to June 1917.
 Two further burials were made in April 1918, and in 1923-24, 137 graves were brought in from the battlefields east of Arras.
 The 40 French graves have been removed.
 Agny Military Cemetery contains 408 Commonwealth burials of the First World War, 118 of them unidentified, and five German graves.
 The cemetery was designed by Sir Edwin Lutyens.

 After losing his wife, and his son in 1917, his father suffered further loss when his youngest son Charles died in March 1920 at the age of 16.
-It is not known when his father died.

 Litherland Civic Memorial